 What is your favorite salad in summer or otherwise?

 Summer classes have begun.
 I’m taking advantage of a less rigid pace to make time for three works out a week.
 When you’re pushing your body, the muscles demand good food.
+And because it’s summer time, you might want to try your hand at growing your own tomatoes to use in this recipe.

 Here’s a simple, hearty duo that will get you full fast.
 There are so many ways to use salmon!
 What is your favorite?